 A Clark County judge may not grant probation or suspended sentences in Las Vegas DUI with death or injury cases.

-Calls us if you've been arrested for DUI . . .
+Calls us if you have been arrested for DUI . . .

-If you've been arrested for DUI causing injury or DUI causing death in Nevada, call our Las Vegas DUI defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
-We may be able to get the charges reduced or dismissed, and we'll do everything to keep you out of prison and your record clean.
+If you have been arrested for DUI causing injury or DUI causing death in Nevada, call our Las Vegas DUI defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
+We may be able to get the charges reduced or dismissed, and we will do everything to keep you out of prison and your record clean.

 For information about California DUI murder laws, go to our article on California DUI murder laws.
 And for additional information about California DUI causing injury law, go to our page on California DUI causing injury law.